Skye Flora

 Flower diameter c 10 mm, petals c 6 mm long.

-Other features: Flowers have 4 petals and no sepals (or vice versa if you like) which are dull yellow or greenish, often with a purple tinge.
+Other features: Flowers have 4 petal-like sepals which are dull yellow or greenish, often with a purple tinge.
 Flower-spike is richly branched, unlike Alpine M-rue which has stalked flowers each arising singly from main axis of spike.

 Thalictrum minus ssp arenarium